-When it’s time for the bruco to come out of its cocoon, the verb uscire dal bozzo, to come out of the cocoon, is used.
+When it’s time for the bruco to come out of its cocoon, the verb uscire dal bozzolo, to come out of the cocoon, is used.

-This verb is also used figuratively to mean very shy people who do something that requires some courage on their part, like going to a party.
+This verb is also used figuratively to describe very shy people who are doing something that requires some courage on their part, like going to a party.

 Uscire dal bozzolo